+Missing the bus

-UnexcusedExcusedMissing the busPersonal illnessOversleepingDoctor/Dentist appointment versieeping Doctor/Dentist appointment
+Oversleeping Doctor/Dentist appointment

-Skipping Special event approved by administration Excessive illness without doctor's verification
+Skipping Special event approved by administration

-Other unavoidable events
+Excessive illness without doctor's verification

 Repeated Late Check-ins/Early Check-outs

+Other avoidable events

 A tardy is the absence of any student at the time attendance is taken provided the student is in attendance before the end of class.
 When a student reports to school late, the tardy must be appropriately identified as excused or unexcused for regular per period attendance purposes.
 Excessive tardies may result in disciplinary action.